 Associate Professor, Department of Biology

-In the UAE plants have to survive in a harsh environment.
-This includes resisting plant pathogens.
-Dr. Abu Qamar is working towards improving plant resistance to such pathogens and diseases.
-Traditional horticultural and chemical practices have proven limitations, even a negative impact on the environment and human health.
-Therefore, genetic engineering and biological control can limit pathogens and suppress their tissue destroying activities.
-His research is concerned with plant-microbe interaction.
-This includes studying Arabidopsis Thaliana-Botrytis Cinerea, Date Palm-Thielaviopsis Punctulata and Mango-Lasiodiplodia Theobromae pathosystems.
-For example, B. Cinerea is considered as the second most significant fungal pathogen in the world and causes diseases in a wide range of crops.
-T. Punctulata and L. Theobromae can cause black scorch disease (known as Medjnoon) on date palms and dieback disease on mangoes, respectively.
-This has an adverse effect on agribusiness in the UAE.
+In the UAE, as in other countries in the world, plants fight to survive harsh environmental stresses, including plant pathogens.
+Synan is striving to improve plant resistance to pathogens/diseases.
+Traditional horticultural and chemical practices have proven their limitations, or even negative impacts on the environment and human health.
+Therefore, genetic engineering and biological control can limit the increases of pathogen populations, and often suppress the plant tissue destroying activities of pathogens.
+In his lab, Synan has extensively been concerned about the plant-microbe interaction, including Arabidopsis thaliana-Botrytis cinerea, date palm-Thielaviopsis punctulata and mango-Lasiodiplodia theobromae pathosystems.
+For example, B. cinerea is considered the second most important fungal pathogen worldwide that causes diseases in a wide range of crops.
+T. punctulata and L. theobromae causing black scorch disease (locally known as Medjnoon) on date palm and dieback disease on mango; respectively, negatively affect the agribusiness in the UAE.

-Synan is married and has one son, Hamzeh, and a daughter, Juwan.
-Synan enjoys reading, football and traveling in his free time.
+Synan is married and has one son, Hamzeh, and one daughter, Juwan.
+Synan enjoys reading, football and traveling.